 Side Kick.
 This is a somewhat complicated maneuver, so find a good Pilates instructor or book to make sure you're using the correct form and movements.
 Essentially, while lying on your side, swing the top leg out in front of you, then behind you, repeating several times.
 Then swing the top leg up as far as you can, repeating several times before switching sides.
 This exercise is a prime example of how Pilates works out your entire body.
 It stretches the groin, hamstring and quad muscles, but most of the work is done by the abdominal and back muscles.

-For more information on exercise and strength training, look at the links on the next page.
+For more information on exercise and strength training, look at the links below.